cli/cli/.github/CONTRIBUTING.md

 `gh` is still beta software and the team behind it at GitHub has a lot of work planned.
 We're still building out what we see as key features and plan to test out a lot of hypotheses about how we can make working with GitHub from the CLI great.
-As such, **we will likely not accept PRs that implement large, new features** or make significant changes to existing featues.
+As such, **we are not currently accepting PRs that implement large, new features** or make significant changes to existing featues.

 We _do_ encourage opening issues to propose ideas for discussion and are excited to take PRs for bug